ngtrimble/k8s/01-proxmox/01-packer/README.md

 ## Introduction

-This is non-functional as of 11/24/2025
+This is non-functional as of 12/5/2025.
+Creating a template from an ISO is error prone with Ubuntu and Proxmox when attempting to install and configure cloud-init.
+Using the Ubuntu Cloud Images still requires creating an intial VM via a script anyway, so 01-cloud-images accomplishes this now.
 Packer is used here to create a Virtual Machine template within your Proxmox installation that can be used to clone from.

 ## Execution